What is IVF? The process, risks, success rates and more

 You and your partner may be able to improve your chance of success by:

-Women should also try to maintain a healthy weight and reduce their caffeine intake if it over 200mg a day.
+Women should also try to maintain a healthy weight and limit their caffeine intake.

 The cause of infertility (if known) can also be a factor.
 Your specialist should be able to provide more details.